GodefroiRoussel/88ClicksPerHour/README.md

 ## Results

 After the program is finished running you can find the results in the *.csv* file that is created inside the [predictions](predictions/) folder.

+:warning: Please delete the [predictions](predictions/) folder before each run.